 UF students should read and understand the university's withdrawal procedures before deciding to withdraw from UF.
 Withdrawal formally drops all courses in a term.
 Students who withdraw after drop/add and before the deadline for withdrawal will receive a grade of W for all courses.
-Any student who withdraws after the deadline will receive WF grades in all courses and will be subject to dismissal.
 Students who leave UF without withdrawing normally receive failing grades.

 Students on academic probation who withdraw from UF before the deadline will continue on probation until their grade point deficit is reduced to zero.
 Students on Admissions Committee probation must meet the terms of their probation.